Movimiento Nacional

-Movimiento Nacional (National Movement) was a governing institution of Spain established by General Francisco Franco during the Spanish Civil War in 1937.
+The Movimiento Nacional (National Movement) was a governing institution of Spain established by General Francisco Franco during the Spanish Civil War in 1937.
 During Francoist rule in Spain, it purported to be the only channel of participation in Spanish public life.
-It responded to a doctrine of corporatism in which only so-called "natural entities" could express themselves: families, municipalities and unions.
+It followed a doctrine of corporatism in which only so-called "natural entities" could express themselves.
 It was abolished in 1977.

 Composition

 The Movimiento Nacional was primarily composed of: